+Animal Health

+Unit Reference J/650/8831

+Level 2

-Animal Health Unit Reference J/650/8831 Level 2 2 Credit Value 3 Guided Learning (GL) 25 Unit Summary Learners will be introduced to the different terminology used within veterinary practice.
+Credit Value 3

+Guided Learning (GL) 25

+Unit Summary Learners will be introduced to the different terminology used within veterinary practice.
 Health checking a range of animals and knowing issues that can occur with their health is a vital skill for the veterinary nursing assistant to learn, with this unit providing the knowledge for both.
+This unit is a knowledge-based unit, with no physical requirements.

-Learning Outcomes ssment Criteria (1 to 4) The learner will to 4.2) Jearner can Understand the monitoring of animal health 1.1 Explain the different types of monitoring in a range of animals seen in veterinary practice 1.2 Describe how monitoring can assist animal recovery when in a veterinary practice Describe different types of 1.5 monitoring equipment Know terminology used in veterinary practice 2.1 Explain terminology used in veterinary practice 2.2 Describe the reasons for using standard terminology in a veterinary practice 3.
-Understand health checking animals 3.1 Describe signs of good and ill health in a range of animals 3.2 Describe how to carry out head to tail health checks in a range of animals, including frequency 3.3 Explain the importance of regular health checks
+Learning Outcomes Assessment Criteria

+(1 to 4) The learner will to 4.2) learner can

+1. Understand the monitoring of animal health 1.1 Explain the different types of monitoring in a range of animals seen in veterinary practice Describe how monitoring can assist animal recovery when in a veterinary practice Describe different types of monitoring equipment

+Know terminology used in veterinary practice 2.1 Explain terminology used in veterinary practice Describe the reasons for using standard terminology in a veterinary practice

+3. Understand health checking animals 3.1 Describe signs of good and ill health in a range of animals Describe how to carry out head to tail health checks in a range of animals, including frequency

-4. Know common animal health issues 4.1 Recognise common conditions affecting a range of animals 4.2 Describe behaviours seen in a range of animals that may indicate ill health
+3.3 Explain the importance of regular health checks 4.
+Know common animal health issues 4.1 Recognise common conditions affecting a range of animals 4.2 Describe behaviours seen in a range of animals that may indicate ill health

-Animal First Aid Unit Reference K/650/8832 Level 2 Credit Value 3 Guided Learning (GL) 25 Unit Summary Learners will be introduced to the main principles of first aid, and the reasons clear communication in first aid situations.
-Different first aid emergence situations will be explored, along with staying within parameters of Legislation when dealing with an emergency.
-Learning Outcomes (1 to 4) ssment Criteria to 4.2) The learner will The learner can Know the principles of animal first aid 1.1 Describe the main principles of animal first aid Describe reasons why communication is vital in animal first aid situations 1.3 Describe first aid situations in a range of animals 2.
-Understand legislation relating to animal first aid 2.1 Explain the legislation governing the provision of first aid treatment in animals 2.2 Describe the limitations of providing first aid to animals 3.
-Know how to deal with an animal first aid situation 3.1 Explain how to treat common first aid situations in a range of animals 3.2 Describe how to deal with an owner during an animal first aid situation 4.
-Know how to prioritise animal first aid cases 4.1 Explain how to recognise an animal first aid emergency situation
+Animal First Aid Unit Reference K/650/8832 Level 2 Credit Value 3 Guided Learning (GL) 25 Unit Summary Learners will be introduced to the main principles of first aid, and the reasons for clear communication in first aid situations.
+Different first aid emergency situations will be explored, along with staying within parameters of Legislation when dealing with an emergency.
+This unit is a knowledge-based unit, with no physical requirements.
+Learning Outcomes Assessment Criteria (1 to 4) The learner will (1.1 to 4.2) The learner can Know the principles of animal first aid 1.1 Describe the main principles of animal first aid 1.2 Describe reasons why communication is vital in animal first aid situations 1.3 Describe first aid situations in a range of animals Understand legislation relating to animal first aid 2.1 Explain the legislation governing the provision of first aid treatment in animals 2.2 Describe the limitations of providing first aid to animals 3.
+Know how to deal with an animal first aid situation 3.1 Explain how to treat common first aid situations in a range of animals 3.2 Describe how to deal with an owner during an animal first aid situation

+4. Know how to prioritise animal first aid cases 4.1 Explain how to recognise an animal first aid emergency situation 4.2 Explain the information necessary to gather and communicate during an animal first aid situation